InternLM/agentlego/docs/en/index.rst

-Welcome to the documentation of MMTools!
+Welcome to the documentation of AgentLego!
 ============================================